 The author dedicates two chapters to the Ottoman era and rightly so because this period from 1453 to 1909, shaped cultures, traditions and religion.
 Events that happened within the empire, also vibrated around the world.

 The Ottomans were originally nomadic tribesman and their empire began in 1299, yet it was not until 1453 when they captured the Byzantine city of Constantinople that the eyes of the world would focus on them.
-As the pinnacle point between east and west, they had snatched a prime piece of land from western civilizations.
+As the pinnacle point between east and west, they had snatched a prime piece of land from western civilisations.

 It would easy to assume that citizens of the newly conquered regions would be forced to convert to Islam, but at this stage, Constantinople had been severely neglected and was in a severe state of disrepair.
 Citizens had left en-mass for many years.